ClickCease Push vs Pull Marketing - what is the difference? Case study

 percentage distribution in push vs pull promotional strategy

-Traffic Distribution For Danish Companies
+Traffic Distribution For Business Websites

-• Search engine (pull): 48,7%
+• Search engine (pull): 53-60%

-• Social media (push): 8,2%
+• Social media (push): Less than 20%

 facebook vs google marketing morningscore survey result

-Purchase-Ready Google Traffic Increases (Pull)
+Purchase-Ready Google Traffic Continues Growing (Pull)

-You might have heard some comments recently that Google won’t last long.
-But this can’t be further from the truth.
-Google is not headed down.
-On the contrary, the purchase-ready Google traffic has skyrocketed with 65% more searches in just two years. (source)
+You might have heard some comments that Google won’t last long.
+But this couldn’t be further from the truth.

 65 percent pull traffic